This article first appeared on Global Convenience Store Focus.

 The Next Retail Revolution

-Liquid Barcodes is a leading global loyalty technology company specialized for the convenience store and foodservice industries.
+Liquid Barcodes is a leading global loyalty technology company specialising in the convenience store and foodservice industries.
 Our proprietary cloud-based technology platform allow retailers to create and manage their digital marketing campaigns with a proprietary process we call the “customer connection cycle’ to engage, promote and reward customers activities in real-time across digital and media channels.

 How we do it: